Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-13-tall-tales.md

 *Did you know, the Corti never dabbled in nuclear fission on anything more than an experimental basis?
 Three deaths and an event that came alarmingly close to being their own version of Pripyat later, and they abandoned the program and never spoke of it again.
 I found that interesting.
 Of course, that was before their eugenics program, and after their intellect had expanded and their compassion had shrivelled, they were well past the point of need to meddle with such comparatively crude science.*

-*The Corti who abducted me---do you meditate?
+*The Corti who abducted me - do you meditate?
 You should.
 I was taken while meditating and did not even notice until I opened my eyes again.*

 *Their names were Hvek and Twanri.
 A mated couple, and as close as the Corti ever come to being head-over-heels in love.
 Nice enough people, if one overlooked their condescending habit of constantly attempting to impress upon the "lesser species" just how intellectually superior they were.
-I was not impressed---they had deliberately stolen me to tap me for expertise that they themselves lacked, after all.*
+I was not impressed - they had deliberately stolen me to tap me for expertise that they themselves lacked, after all.*

 *Oh, don't get me wrong.
 Corti schoolchildren would regard the class on radioisotope decay as mundane and boring.
 But there's a gulf of difference between academic understanding of what causes nuclear fission to happen, and direct experience and knowledge of what the effects are when it happens uncontrolled.
 For that, they turned to the human race.*

 *We aren't the only known species to have detonated these weapons, nor to have dabbled in nuclear fission with the safeties off.
 But we are by far the most intelligent of those races which did so.
-That's probably why they spent so much time repeating their obvious mental advantages---insecurity.*
+That's probably why they spent so much time repeating their obvious mental advantages - insecurity.*

-*They chose two of us---myself, and Mikhael, a Ukrainian gentleman who offered guided tours of the Chernobyl exclusion zone.
+*They chose two of us - myself, and Mikhael, a Ukrainian gentleman who offered guided tours of the Chernobyl exclusion zone.
 And chose, it must be said, perfectly.
 You could not have asked for a better pair to give you a complete analysis on both the academic and practical consequences of the aftermath of a nuclear event.
 Which of course gave us something of a hint as to what we were there to do...*

 ---